-Limited Authorized Participants, Market Makers and Liquidity Providers Risk: Only an Authorized Participant may engage in creation or redemption transactions directly with the Fund.
-The Fund has a limited number of financial institutions that may act as Authorized Participants.
+Limited Authorized Participants, Market Makers and Liquidity Providers Risk: Only an Authorized Participant may engage in creation or redemption transactions directly with the Funds.
+The Funds have a limited number of financial institutions that may act as Authorized Participants.
 In addition, there may be a limited number of market makers and/or liquidity providers in the marketplace.
-To the extent either of the following events occur, the Fund's shares may trade at a material discount to NAV and possibly face delisting: (i) Authorized Participants exit the business or otherwise become unable to process creation and/or redemption orders and no other Authorized Participants step forward to perform these services, or (ii) market makers and/or liquidity providers exit the business or significantly reduce their business activities and no other entities step forward to perform their functions.
-An active trading market for shares of the Fund may not develop or be maintained, and, particularly during times of market stress, Authorized Participants or market makers may step away from their respective roles in making a market in shares of the Fund and in executing purchase or redemption orders.
-This could, in turn, lead to variances between the market price of the Fund's shares and the value of its underlying securities.
+To the extent either of the following events occur, shares of the Funds may trade at a material discount to NAV and possibly face delisting: (i) Authorized Participants exit the business or otherwise become unable to process creation and/or redemption orders and no other Authorized Participants step forward to perform these services, or (ii) market makers and/or liquidity providers exit the business or significantly reduce their business activities and no other entities step forward to perform their functions.

-Management Risk: Because the Fund may not fully replicate its Index and may hold fewer than the total number of securities in the Index and may hold securities not included in the Index, the Fund is subject to management risk.
-This is the risk that the Adviser's security selection process, which is subject to a number of constraints, may not produce the intended results.
+Management Risk: Because a Fund may not fully replicate its Index, may hold fewer than the total number of securities in its Index, and may hold securities not included in its Index, the Funds are subject to management risk.
+This is the risk that the Adviser's or Sub-Adviser's (as relevant) security selection process, which is subject to a number of constraints, may not produce the intended results.

-Market Risk: An investment in the Fund involves risks similar to those of investing in any fund of equity securities, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in securities prices.
+Market Risk: An investment in a Fund involves risks similar to those of investing in any fund, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in securities prices.
 Local, regional, or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the market generally and on specific securities.
-The values of the securities in which the Fund invests could decline generally or could underperform other investments.
+The values of the securities in which a Fund invests could decline generally or could underperform other investments.
 Different types of securities tend to go through cycles of out-performance and under-performance in comparison to the general securities markets.
 In addition, securities may decline in value due to factors affecting a specific issuer, market or securities markets generally.
 During a general market downturn, multiple asset classes may be negatively affected.
 Changes in market conditions and interest rates generally do not have the same impact on all types of securities and instruments.

-Micro-Capitalization Risk: The micro-capitalization companies in which the Fund may invest may be more vulnerable to adverse business or economic events than larger, more established companies, and may underperform other segments of the market or the equity market as a whole.
+Micro-Capitalization Risk: The micro-capitalization companies in which the Funds may invest may be more vulnerable to adverse business or economic events than larger, more established companies, and may underperform other segments of the market or the equity market as a whole.
 Securities of micro-capitalization companies generally trade in lower volumes, are often more vulnerable to market volatility, and are subject to greater and more unpredictable price changes than larger capitalization stocks or the stock market as a whole.